nabin-8/Vue.js/readme.md

 - 3:24:57 - Lifecycle Hooks
 - 3:38:29 - Watchers
 - 3:55:09 - Template Ref

+### Async Component

+- Async component is a feature that allows you to load a component asynchronously, meaning the component is loaded and rendered only when it's needed.
+This is particularly useful for optimizing the initial loading time of your application, especially when dealing with large and complex components that might not be necessary on the first page load.

+### Day 5

 - 4:09:04 - Async Components
 - 4:17:00 - Composables
 - 4:27:13 - Custom Directives